 Despite the community’s altitude, roads throughout Laurel Ridge aren’t as curvy and challenging as those in many mountain neighborhoods.
 The Black Mountain Fire Department has a substation located inside the community with a meeting space above it called “The Lodge”.

-Internet access in Laurel Ridge is available from SkyRunner, a local line-of-sight internet provider or through satellite options.
+Internet access in Laurel Ridge is available from SkyRunner, using buried fiber optic lines.
 Read our article about Asheville area internet access for more information.

 Lots and Homes for Sale in Laurel Ridge